Skylar-Brockbank/movieTheater/README.md

       Catalog1.movies[0].newRelease;
 Expected Outcome: true

+Description: Ticket.prototype.getPrice()
+Test: It should return a price given the specifics of the ticket object.
+Code: Ticket1 = new Ticket(true,1,1);
+      Ticket1.getPrice();
+Expected Outcome: 11

+Description: Ticket.prototype.getPrice()
+Test: It should return a price given the specifics of the ticket object.
+Code: Ticket1 = new Ticket(true,1,0);
+      Ticket1.getPrice();
+Expected Outcome: 9

 <!-- Describe: Dog()
 Test: It should return an object with properties of name, age and color"
 Code: dog1 = new Dog('spot',3,"brown");